Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Conclusion

 \section{Conclusion}

-In conclusion, we have demonstrated that the media artifact of the research paper both showcases and shapes the culture of computer vision.
-First, the attention economy incentivizes authors to include teaser images, and the presence of teasers incentivizes researchers to develop methods which can more easily be presented as products, ready-made for readers to download, use, and cite.
+In this paper, we have examined the commodification of researcher attention through the visual evidence in computer vision research papers.
+These changes lead authors to include teaser images, and the presence of teasers leads researchers to develop methods which can more easily be presented as products, ready-made for readers to download, use, and cite.
 Second, the results table allows researchers to demonstrate the effectiveness of their neural network methods, but then the expectation of comparison to other methods forces other kinds of papers into the same evaluation paradigm.
 Finally, desire for color figures led conferences to adopt digital proceedings, which has led authors to create content which cannot be viewed on paper, necessitating screen-based reading.
-These trends contribute to the commodification of research, by reducing papers to the attention they attract, the improvement they achieve over existing work or the conference reviews and citations they earn.
+Through Bueno, we interpret attention as a necessary form of labor in academic publishing.
+These trends shift that labor onto the attention of researchers and especially peer reviewers.
+While better tools to support paper-reading (e.g.\ \cite{qian2019beyond,chang2023citesee,head2022math}) can help streamline this process and reduce the burden on individual scholars, the problem will persist unless scholarly communities address the commodification of scholarly attention.
+Generally, we recommend that conference organizers approach this situation as a systemic problem, and investigate measures to avoid competition between authors, slow the submission and peer review process, and search for more equitable and efficient ways of distributing attention and prestige.